When you take out home insurance, your insurer will highlight your policy’s key facts and exclusions.

 But if damage to your property or its contents is caused on purpose, it’s unlikely you’ll be able to claim.
 Most insurers include an exception in their policies for malicious damage.

-And it generally applies to anyone in your home – so it doesn’t matter whether it’s you, your tenants, a member of the family or guests you invited over for dinner.
+And it generally applies to anyone in your home.
+This means it doesn’t matter whether it’s you, your tenants, a member of the family or guests you invited over for dinner.